Rheaazarraga/Rheaazarraga/README.md

 ---

-- 🍁 I am a Full-Stack Developer located in Vancouver, BC
+- 🍁 I am a Full-Stack Developer based in Vancouver, BC
-- 🎓 I am a recent graduate from the [Lighthouse Labs](https://www.lighthouselabs.ca/) Web Development Bootcamp
+- 🎓 I am an apprentice mentor at [Lighthouse Labs](https://www.lighthouselabs.ca/)
 - 🌱 I am currently learning Python and want to build more projects with React
 - 🧪👾 I am also experimenting with C#, Unity, and pixel art in my spare time!
 - ✨ I really enjoy Front End development and creating memorable user experiences
-- 🧰 Tools & Technologies I'd love to explore include TypeScript, Python, Redux, Three.js, Angular, TailwindCSS, and Unreal Engine
+- 🧰 Tools & Technologies I'd love to explore include TypeScript, Redux, Three.js, Angular, TailwindCSS, and Unreal Engine
 - 🔥🤝 I have a keen interest to work in the gaming industry, but ultimately wish to work in a team that creates a positive impact!
-- 🎮👩🏻‍🍳🐕 Fun facts about me: I love playing video games (PC), making home-cooked meals and playing with my dog, [Bita Bean](https://www.instagram.com/bitabeanbb/)
+- 🎮👩🏻‍🍳🐕 Fun facts about me: I love playing video games (PC), making home-cooked meals, and playing with my dog, [Bita Bean](https://www.instagram.com/bitabeanbb/)
-- 📫 How to reach me: [email me](mailto:rheaazarraga@gmail.com) or connect with me on [LinkedIn](https://www.linkedin.com/in/rhea-azarraga/)
+- 📫 How to reach me: [send me an email](mailto:rheaazarraga@gmail.com) or connect with me on [LinkedIn](https://www.linkedin.com/in/rhea-azarraga/)

 <h2 align="center"> Languages & Tools I enjoy using: